kafka, stream-processing, real-time-data, event-driven-architecture

 Stream processing applications are inherently complex.
 Data flows through multiple stages, state is distributed, and timing matters.
 Debugging requires specialized tools.

-Platforms like Conduktor provide visual topology inspection, allowing you to see your processing graph and understand data flow.
+Platforms like Conduktor provide visual topology inspection through topic management, allowing you to see your processing graph and understand data flow.
 They also offer state store browsers, letting you inspect the current state without complex queries.
 When issues arise, these tools significantly reduce debugging time.

 Testing Strategies

-Kafka Streams includes testing utilities for unit testing without running Kafka, enabling fast, reliable testing as part of your CI/CD pipeline.
+Kafka Streams includes the TopologyTestDriver for unit testing without running Kafka.
+This enables fast, reliable testing as part of your CI/CD pipeline.

 Summary